Head Coach Scott Armstrong

 Scott returns to the Midwest and college coaching, bringing over 20 years of coaching experience.
 He was grabbed out of the freshman registration line at Brown University by the freshman coach and convinced to try rowing.
 It was a good thing that coach was so persistent, as Scott ended up winning championships in the Brown varsity, including the Eastern Sprints, IRAs and the Henley Royal Regatta in England.
 Scott brings the same persistence to the rowers at Minnesota.

 When civil engineering seemed a dull career after college, Scott took the job as freshman coach at Dartmouth College.
 Four years later, he was coaching the varsity to their first Eastern Sprints and IRA championships.
 Over the next 14 years, Dartmouth heavyweight crews were consistently top 10 in the country, winning more medals and a victory at the Henley Royal Regatta.
+He was named EARC Coach of the Year two times.

 Scott stepped away from college coaching in 2005 to move to northern Wisconsin to raise his 4 children.
 When his last kid went off to college, Scott got back into coaching as the masters coach at Saugatuck Rowing Club in Westport, CT.
 He led the team through the pandemic and won the women's points trophy at the 2022 US Masters National Championships.